 Part of ensuring the successful application of a surface coating is preparing the substrate properly and maintaining ideal ambient conditions.
 Surface temperatures, however, often stay out of the spotlight, despite their vital role.
 Tank surfaces that require protective coatings are made of materials that respond to their surrounding environments.
 The best way to ensure that surfaces act predictably and maintain ideal temperatures is by using temporary climate control equipment.

 The Importance of Controlling a Tank’s Surface Temperature

 Optimizing a tank’s surface temperature is necessary at all stages of the surface coating process.
-Temperature control is particularly imperative during surface coating preparation stage because this is when the substrate is vulnerable to ambient conditions.
-The purpose in measuring a tanks surface temperature is to determine if it is above, at or below the dew point temperature.
+Temperature control is particularly imperative during the surface coating preparation stage because this is when the substrate is vulnerable to ambient conditions.
+The purpose of measuring a tank's surface temperature is to determine if it is above, at, or below the dew point temperature.

 Dew point is the temperature at which water vapor saturates the air when air pressure and moisture content are constant.
 When a tank’s surface cools to the dew point temperature, condensation forms on the surface.
 Because the materials used for tanks respond to their environments, surfaces tend to absorb heat during the day and radiate it at night.
 The heat radiation and subsequent surface cooling might lower a tank’s surface temperature to the dew point temperature.